OlSavMe/React-Shortcut-Website/README.md

 - create a pull request to master
 - request a review by OlSavMe or Alina Ilina (1 review is required)

-## Toold used
+## Tools used

-React
+- React
-react-bootstrap
+- node-sass
-react-router-dom
+- react-bootstrap
-react-map-gl
+- react-router-dom
-react-skeleton-loading
+- react-map-gl
-moments
+- react-skeleton-loading
-font-awesome
+- moments
-Axios
+- font-awesome
-SCSS
+- Axios
-Firebase
+- Firebase